calliewentling/ApregoarProject/README.md

 GEODATABASE AND MAPPING TOOLS for digital news, community, and geointelligence

 ## The situation
-LOCALIZING is critical for people to understand their surroundings, and plays a large role in understanding event and their implications over time and space.
+LOCALIZING is critical for people to understand their surroundings, and plays a large role in understanding events and their implications over time and space.

 THE NEWS is a repository of human activity, rife with rich descriptions of WHO, WHAT, WHEN, WHERE, HOW, and WHY things happen.

-WE LACK the mans to leverage this information for better informed citizens, nuanced monitoring of news coverage, efficient city management, imroved research methods, or informed GeoINT operations.
+WE LACK the mans to leverage this information for better informed citizens, nuanced monitoring of news coverage, efficient city management, improved research methods, or informed GeoINT operations.

 ## The problem
-Publishers, governments and activism groups want to communicate informoation clearly to their readers to improve understanding and engagement... but interactive spatial data visualizations aren't easy for journalists to create or manage.
+Publishers, governments and activism groups want to communicate information clearly to their readers to improve understanding and engagement... but interactive spatial data visualizations aren't easy for journalists to create or manage.

-City users want to understand what is happening in their environment... but most articles don't include context maps, and the content of digital jourals cannot yet be searched spatially or temporally.
+City users want to understand what is happening in their environment... but most articles don't include context maps, and the content of digital journals cannot yet be searched spatially or temporally.

-Researchers, city managers, and GeoInt Operations want to be able to search and ingest high quality information from the news... but they cannot access these resources, nor do they have access to "breifings" on an area.
+Researchers, city managers, and GeoInt Operations want to be able to search and ingest high quality information from the news... but they cannot access these resources, nor do they have access to "briefings" on an area.

 ## The industry